rexlagrange/cvppp_leaf_seg/README.md

 3 edit tasks.py in nn foler

   add "from ultralytics.peng_injection_bifpn.parse_model import parse_model"

-  rename the original parse_model function in task.py
+  then rename or delete the original parse_model function in task.py